hg-220148717/spacetech/README.md

 The database connection can be tested by calling `testDatabaseConnection()`, which will return "OK" if the connection was successful or an error message if unsuccessful.
 This function is a good example for how to handle database connections in this class.

 Creating a new user can be done by calling `createUser($email, $password, $hash)`.

+Checking a user's inputted username & password can be done by calling `checkCredentials($email, $password)`.